Skip to main content

 Molecular Mechanisms of Prothrombotic Risk

-The increased risk of venous thromboembolism with is a well-documented phenomenon rooted in hepatic gene regulation.
+The increased risk of venous thromboembolism with oral estrogen is a well-documented phenomenon rooted in hepatic gene regulation.
 Oral estrogen acts as a potent stimulus for the hepatic synthesis of numerous coagulation factors, including prothrombin, factor VII, factor VIII, factor X, and fibrinogen.

 Simultaneously, it downregulates key natural anticoagulants, most notably antithrombin and Protein S. This alteration of hemostatic balance is a dose-dependent effect of the high portal vein concentration of estrogen and its metabolites that occurs exclusively with oral administration.